BAR 007: Controversy

 Both BAR-Hondas were disqualified from the San Marino Grand Prix after it was found the cars could run below the minimum weight, stated by the FIA regulations of 605 kg.
 BAR disagreed with the report, claiming the cars could not run with less than 6 kg of fuel, therefore that pushed them over the minimum weight.
 They also claimed that they thought it was during race weight the rules meant, not in post-race scrutineering.
 The FIA decided to punish the team, banning them from two races, including the Monaco Grand Prix.
-Jenson Button acted as a summariser for ITV F1 in the Monaco Grand Prix, as he could not compete.
+Unable to compete in Monaco, Jenson Button commentated for ITV F1's broadcast of the Grand Prix.
 BAR were going to contest the disqualification, but later changed their minds.
 Max Mosley wanted to have the team disqualified from the entire season.

 Following the controversy, the team also did not start the United States Grand Prix as the team was asked by tyre supplier Michelin to withdraw from the race due to tyre problems affecting all Michelin-based teams; BAR had not scored a point at this point.

+Sponsorship and livery

+BAR used the Lucky Strike logos, except in countries that had a ban on tobacco advertising (Canadian, United States, French, British, Turkish, Italian and Belgian Grands Prix).
+In China, it had 555 logos on the car in place of Lucky Strike.

+BAR 007B

+During the 2005-2006 off-season, Honda, having purchased BAR, entered a B version of the 007 to test the 2006 Honda RA806E V8 engine.
+The car was driven by Anthony Davidson.

 Speed record attempt

-In July 2006, Honda used the car to achieve a top speed of 397.481 km/h (246.983 mph) at the Bonneville Salt Flats.
+On 21 July 2006, Honda used the car to achieve a top speed of 397.481 km/h (246.983 mph) at the Bonneville Salt Flats.
 Driving the car was test driver and former Formula One medical car driver Alan van der Merwe.